Taking Pictures of the Moon and Lunar Eclipses

-A tripod or another stable surface where you can place your camera is useful to keep it still during slow shutter speeds.
+- A tripod or another stable surface where you can place your camera is useful to keep it still, especially when using slow shutter speeds.

 - A remote shutter or the timer on the camera prevents the camera from moving or shaking as you shoot the picture.

 - Use a low ISO-setting of 100 or 200.

 - Underexpose rather than overexpose the moon.
 The Full Moon is bright and an aperture of at least f.
 11 is recommended, letting in less light.

 - Use the viewfinder and your timer.
 It makes it easier to see your settings, and you can avoid camera shake.

 - Keep shooting!
 Play around with different exposures and apertures.